Digital mosaic of Aphrodite vibrant hues of Mediterranean beauty

 Mosaic portrait of Lady Gaga as Patricia Reggiani in a House of Gucci movie

-The Force of Sound and Storytelling
+The Pulse of Sound and Story

 Mosaic portrait of Mari Kawamura, musical notes illustration